coderextreme/Analytic-Assets-Calculator/README.md

 + why this: that way we can create chart diagrams that can be more easily be understood instead to have lots of flickering in any chart diagram.
-We can have a chart diagram that looks really tidy and simple, and without any noise, if we have a chart diagram, that consists of a set of forms, every timespan another particular form, and the range of one timespan can be calculated by Skewnesses with probabilit mathematics.
+We can have a chart diagram that looks really tidy and simple, and without any noise, if we have a chart diagram, that consists of a set of forms, every time span another particular form, and the range of one time span can be calculated by Skewnesses with probability mathematics.

 + self created top 1-10 or 5-15, whatsoever of any altcoin market or stock market.
 We just add the market capitalization of any altcoin or stock.
-The market capitalization is calcluated be multiplying amount of all coins with the price of one coin.
+The market capitalization is calculated be multiplying amount of all coins with the price of one coin.

 + automatic bracket creation, so that multiplication is always calculated